nickkoza/animately/README.md

 Every timeline entry uses 37 bytes of SRAM, which can add up quickly if you're scheduling longer animations.
 So it's important that you tune `TIMELINE_MAX_SCHEDULED_ENTRIES` carefully.
 If you need to play longer animations, you should chain together several shorter animations, so it doesn't have to load the entire animation into memory at once.

-# Roadmap
-* Streaming animations from flash/program memory.
-  * Delivery estimate: Unknown.
-  * This would allow for smaller SRAM usage, as the timeline would act only as a buffer.
-* Streaming animations from SD card.
-  * Delivery estimate: Unknown.
-  * This would allow for even larger animations, while keeping SRAM usage to a minimum.